Last Update: 3/13/2026

 This role is evolving

-This career is labeled as "Evolving" because AI and robots are gradually being integrated to help with routine cutting and sorting tasks in factories.
-While machines can do repetitive jobs, many detailed tasks, like trimming tiny threads or making complex decisions, still need human judgment and creativity.
+The career of Cutters and Trimmers, Hand is labeled as "Evolving" because AI and robots are starting to help with routine tasks like sorting and inspecting products.
+However, many detailed jobs, like trimming tiny threads or making complex decisions, still need human skills and judgment.

 Read full analysisContributing Sources